hollyschinsky/todos-app-pwa/lesson1.md

 - Open the Chrome dev tools tools with the `Option+Command+I` combination or via the **View -> Developer** option from the menu and use the mobile emulator tools to see how the app looks on different devices.
 You will need to reload the page if switching between an android or ios device to pick up the other style sheet.

 ![](images/starter-app-served.png)

-  >The Vue developer tools Chrome extension shown in the above is useful for debugging your apps built with this app stack in the future, and requires the non-minified version of vue.
-This is not required for this workshop.

 ### PhoneGap CLI Alternatives
 If you're using the Cordova CLI you will need to add the `browser` platform first (`cordova platform add browser`), then run `cordova serve` and open `http://localhost:8000/browser/` in the browser.
 If you are using PhoneGap Desktop, hit the green _play_ icon to start the server and then navigate to the URL shown in the bottom status bar.